bitmax-exchange/bitmax-pro-api/source/includes/_ws_req_order_cancel.md

 **Request**

-Make order cancelling request follow the general websocket request rule, with proper cancel order parameters as specified in rest api for *args* field.
+Make order cancelling request follow the general websocket request rule by setting `action` to be `cancel-orde`, with proper cancel order parameters as specified in rest api for *args* field.

 **Response**